 Remember, redundancy should be a last resort.
-But if it’s an essential requirement, we offer total redundancy support.
+But if it’s an essential requirement, we offer total redundancy support and redundancy advice.
 You can also speak to us on 0800 051 3629 for quick answers to your questions.

 But in this guide, we explain how you can take the steps if you feel it’s necessary.